CodSpeedHQ/action/README.md

           token: ${{ secrets.CODSPEED_TOKEN }}
 ```

-## Node.js with `codspeed-node` and TypeScript
+## Node.js with `codspeed-node`, TypeScript and `vitest`

-This workflow will run the benchmarks found in the `benches/bench.ts` file and upload the results to CodSpeed.
+This workflow will run the benchmarks defined with `vitest`'s `bench` function and upload the results to CodSpeed.

 It will be triggered on every push to the `main` branch and on every pull request.